KraXen72/playlist-manager/README.md

 # playlist-manager

-easy to use tool to manage offline music playlists cross-device. (work in progress but core functionality is done)
+easy to use tool to manage offline music playlists cross-device. v1 (master branch) is done, v2 is in progress.
 ![app](https://cdn.discordapp.com/attachments/572445509235507252/840270887272841226/Capture_2021_m05.d07_1856.png)

 ## Use cases: